beyondlimits/FullScreenMario/Getting Started.md

 The base GameStartr engine includes a large number of modules, all of which are stored in Source/References (AudioPlayr, ChangeLinr, etc.).
 The naming schema is to have two words, the second of which is a verb ending with 'r'.
 The class will have the ending two characters abbreviated to 'r', and the instances aren't abbreviated.
 FSM.ObjectMaker, for example, is an ObjectMakr instance.

 Each module contains a class by the same name.
-The global `ObjectMakr` module contains the `ObjectMakr` class.
+The global `ObjectMakr` module, for example, contains the `ObjectMakr` class.
 To use it, you would call `var ObjectMaker = new ObjectMakr.ObjectMakr(...);`.

+FullScreenMario is the same - `var FSM = new FullScreenMario.FullScreenMario(...);`.
+See [Source/index.js](https://github.com/FullScreenShenanigans/FullScreenMario/blob/master/Source/index.js) for sample usage.
+It looks a little silly from the JavaScript side, but makes organizing the TypeScript interfaces and classes much easier.

 ## Things